About Arms Liposculpture

 In general you can probably return to work 1-2 days after the procedure.
 It would be about 3 weeks before normal gym activities or jogging should be restarted.

-The cost of this procedure varies according to the areas that require treatment and whether the area is treated alone or in conjunction with other areas.
-(This is most common.)
-For an accurate costing, please use the online consultation or make an appointment by phoning (02) 99061555.
+The cost of this procedure varies according to the areas that require treatment and whether the area is treated alone or in conjunction with other areas, such as jowl and facial liposculpture (this is most common).
+For an accurate costing, please use the online consultation or make an appointment by phoning (02) 9906 1555.